Skip to main content

 The Critical Choice of Progesterone

 For women with a uterus, the addition of a progestogen is necessary to prevent endometrial hyperplasia.
 The type of progestogen used is a critical variable.
-Synthetic progestins, such as medroxyprogesterone acetate (MPA), can sometimes counteract the of estrogen.
+Synthetic progestins, such as medroxyprogesterone acetate (MPA), can sometimes counteract the cardiovascular benefits of estrogen.
 They may negatively affect lipid profiles, glucose metabolism, and blood pressure.

 Comparative Effects of Oral vs. Transdermal Estrogen on Cardiovascular Markers